ReactTraining/react-workshop/student-lesson-notes-core.md

 ## Lesson 7: Data Flow

 - Parent components send variables (data) down to their child components via props.
-Remember, even though props look like "attributes" of HTML, we call them props because they are going to turn into properties of the second argument to `React.createElement(MyButton, { hereAreTheProps: true })`
+Remember, even though props look like "attributes" of HTML, we call them props because they are going to turn into properties of the second argument to `_jsx(MyButton, { name: 'Sarah' })`
 - A component can be a "child component" in respect to its parent, but could also be a parent component because it further has child components.
 - This relationship between components builds a tree structure that will probably resemble the DOM tree structure that React is building for you.
 - Data flows down: React's data model is said to be "uni-directional", meaning data flows from parent components down through the tree to child components.
 However, if a prop is passed down from parent to child and the prop is a callback function, then we might say that child components can communicate back up to their parents by calling the function.